katonage/pluvianus/README.md

 - Assessing the completeness of component extraction
 - Component evaluation using thresholds and manual review

-TODO: reference here
+TODO: Paper reference here

-## TODO / Next
-* add pluvianus distribution to pypi...
+## Future plans
 * displaying all component's temporal curves together (gray), mouse click event on that to select component
 * optionaly synchronize axis of spatial widgets
-## Future plans / Expertise wanted
 * Support of 3D data
 * Edit parameters of the compute menu options
 * Supporting registration of chronic recordings